martin-g/docker-images/README.md

   value of this variable should be in major-minor for, e.g. `9.2` for versions `9.x` and `10.x`.
 For versions `11.x` the variable should be in major-minor-patch format, e.g. `11.2.0`.
+* `DISTRO_NAME`: This is the Linux distro image name that should be built with.
+  Should match the upstream Docker image, e.g. `centos`.
-* `DISTRO_VER`: This is version of CentOS that the image should be built with.
+* `DISTRO_VER`: This is version of Linux distro (typical CentOS) that the image should be built with.
 This is the major-only version number, e.g. `6` or `7`.
 You'll usually want to build with the lowest working value for maximum compatibility.